2024 Cadillac Lyriq gets more features, lower starting price

-The Cadillac Lyriq was a new addition to the lineup for 2023, and for its second year on the market the breakthrough mid-size electric SUV gives buyers more options and a lower starting price.
+(Motor Authority) — The Cadillac Lyriq was a new addition to the lineup for 2023, and for its second year on the market, the breakthrough mid-size electric SUV gives buyers more options and a lower starting price.

 Upgrading to the Luxury grade adds a nappa leather package, front seats with cooling and massage functions, second-row heated seats, and a black-painted roof.
 A panoramic power-operated sunroof is available.
 Also available is a 19-speaker AKG Studio premium audio system.